 e.
 A description of the accounting procedures as required in Section 7.03 in each gaming facility.

 f.
-The name, address, title, and a job description which includes the duties and responsibilities of each employee who will be employed at the proposed gaming facility.
+The name, address, title, and a job description (including duties and responsibilities) of each employee who will be employed at the proposed gaming facility.

 9.04.
 Threshold Criteria Which a Gaming Facility Must Meet.
-In addition to the information required in the gaming facility license application, any applicant for a Class II or Class III gaming facility license must provide documentation that the gaming enterprise and proposed gaming facility will meet the following threshold criteria:
+In addition to the information required in the Gaming Facility License application, an applicant for a Class II or Class III Gaming Facility License must provide documentation that the gaming enterprise and proposed gaming facility will meet the following threshold criteria:

 a.
 The proposed gaming facility is to be located on Indian lands, and if the lands are acquired after October, 17, 1988, they must be eligible for gaming under a specific provision of 25 U.S.C. § 2719.